eried/FixedPoints/README.md

 - This code comes with no warranty.
 - The licensor and any contributors cannot be held liable for damages.
 - If you use this code, edited or unedited, you must:
--- Package a copy of LICENCE with your code.
+  - Package a copy of LICENCE with your code.
--- Package a copy of NOTICE with your code.
+  - Package a copy of NOTICE with your code.
 - You may modify the source code.
--- If you modify a file, you must state this prominently in the file (i.e. in a comment at the top).
+  - If you modify a file, you must state this prominently in the file (i.e. in a comment at the top).
--- Any modified code may use a different licence.
+  - Any modified code may use a different licence.
--- Any unmodified code must carry the same Apache 2.0 licence.
+  - Any unmodified code must carry the same Apache 2.0 licence.
 - You may not use any trademarks owned by the licensor.

+## The Future

+At the moment there are no additional features planned.
+For now, future changes will consist solely of:
+- Fixing Bugs
+- Eradicating Warnings
+- Adding Better Documentation

+However, better support for pre-C++11 compilers may be investigated if there is found to be sufficient demand for it.

 ## Contents
 This library supplies two core types and sixteen type aliases.